Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### Core processing code

 The core audio processing code, which implements the CIC filter, is running on the PRU and handles the tasks of reading the data from the microphones in time, processing all the channels, writing the results directly into the host's memory (where a fixed size buffer has been allocated by `prussdrv`) and interrupting the host whenever data is ready to be retrieved by the host from its buffer.
 It is written exclusively in PRU assembly (`pru1.asm` in the project files).
+The CIC filter parameters chosen were `N = 4`, `M = 1` and `R = 16`.

 For performance reasons, the PRU uses registers to store the data of each stage of the filter.
 Because the PRU only has 30 available registers for storing data, it needs to use registers from the scratchpads as well.
 It does so by exchanging some of its registers with the scratchpads using the XIN and XOUT instructions.
 We have to keep track of several different counters along the way, and also do the correct register exchanges with the scratchpads to keep any data from being overwritten.
 The counters are needed for implementing the decimator, waiting for `t_dv` and keeping track of how many samples have been written to the host's memory, so that it can be interrupted when some data is ready.